-The parties can decide on who they wish to attend, but it is usual to have at least one internal representative and the party's solicitor in attendance.
+The parties can decide on who they wish to attend, but it is usual to have at least one representative of the party and the party's solicitor in attendance.
 In complex cases, barristers and experts may also attend.
-Each party does need to be represented by a person having authority to settle the dispute on the day, although that authority need not be for the full amount of the
+Each party does need to be represented by a person having authority to settle the dispute on the day, although that authority need not be for the full amount of the claim.